 U.S. top court rules for Daimler in Argentina human rights case

-On a unanimous vote, the court reversed a May 2011 San Francisco-based 9th U.S. Circuit Court of Appeals ruling in favor of human rights plaintiffs.
+On a unanimous vote, the court said that Daimler's connections with California were not sufficient for it to face a lawsuit there.
+The court reversed a May 2011 San Francisco-based 9th U.S. Circuit Court of Appeals ruling in favor of human rights plaintiffs.

 The legal question was whether a U.S. court has the authority to hear a case against a foreign corporation "solely on the fact that an indirect corporate subsidiary performs services on behalf of the defendant" in the state where the lawsuit was filed, which in this instance was California.

 Workers or relatives of workers at an Argentina-based plant operated by Mercedes-Benz, a wholly owned subsidiary of Daimler, sued over the alleged conduct.
 They said the company punished plant workers viewed by managers as union agitators and worked alongside Argentina's military and police forces.

 Daimler is headquartered in Stuttgart, while its Mercedes-Benz USA LLC subsidiary is incorporated in Delaware and does most of its business in New Jersey.

 Justice Ruth Bader Ginsburg wrote in Tuesday's majority opinion that neither Daimler nor Mercedes-Benz USA, also known as MBUSA, is incorporated in California.

 "If Daimler's California activities sufficed to allow adjudication of this Argentina-routed case in California, the same global reach would presumably be available in every other state in which MBUSA's sales are sizable," she wrote.